gleisonkz/angular/pt-BR/aio/content/guide/upgrade-setup.md

 1. In order to be able to load the latest Angular framework packages \(in ES2015 format\) correctly, replace the relevant entries in `src/systemjs.config.js`:

-    <code-examples format="javascript" language="javascript" path="upgrade-phonecat-2-hybrid/systemjs.config.1.js" region="angular-paths">&lt;/code-example>&lt;/p>&lt;/li>
+    <code-examples format="javascript" language="javascript" path="upgrade-phonecat-2-hybrid/systemjs.config.1.js" region="angular-paths"></code-example>

-&lt;li marker="1" level="0" spaces="0" spaces-after-marker="1">&lt;p spaces-before="0"> In order to be able to load the latest RxJS package correctly, replace the relevant entries in &lt;code>src/systemjs.config.js</code>:
+1. In order to be able to load the latest RxJS package correctly, replace the relevant entries in `src/systemjs.config.js`:

-    <code-examples format="javascript" language="javascript" path="upgrade-phonecat-2-hybrid/systemjs.config.1.js" region="rxjs-paths">&lt;/code-example>&lt;/p>&lt;/li>
+    <code-examples format="javascript" language="javascript" path="upgrade-phonecat-2-hybrid/systemjs.config.1.js" region="rxjs-paths"></code-example>

-&lt;li marker="1" level="0" spaces="0" spaces-after-marker="1">&lt;p spaces-before="0"> In order to be able to load the &lt;code>tslib</code> package \(which is required for files transpiled by TypeScript\), add the following entry to `src/systemjs.config.js`:
+1. In order to be able to load the `tslib` package \(which is required for files transpiled by TypeScript\), add the following entry to `src/systemjs.config.js`:

-    <code-examples format="javascript" language="javascript" path="upgrade-phonecat-2-hybrid/systemjs.config.1.js" region="tslib-paths">&lt;/code-example>&lt;/p>&lt;/li>
+    <code-examples format="javascript" language="javascript" path="upgrade-phonecat-2-hybrid/systemjs.config.1.js" region="tslib-paths"></code-example>

-&lt;li marker="1" level="0" spaces="0" spaces-after-marker="1">&lt;p spaces-before="0"> In order for SystemJS to be able to load the ES2015 Angular files correctly, add the following entries to &lt;code>src/systemjs.config.js</code>:
+1. In order for SystemJS to be able to load the ES2015 Angular files correctly, add the following entries to `src/systemjs.config.js`:

-    <code-examples format="javascript" language="javascript" path="upgrade-phonecat-2-hybrid/systemjs.config.1.js" region="plugin-babel">&lt;/code-example>&lt;/p>&lt;/li>
+    <code-examples format="javascript" language="javascript" path="upgrade-phonecat-2-hybrid/systemjs.config.1.js" region="plugin-babel"></code-example>

-&lt;li marker="1" level="0" spaces="0" spaces-after-marker="1">&lt;p spaces-before="0"> Finally, in order to prevent TypeScript typecheck errors for dependencies, add the following entry to &lt;code>src/tsconfig.json</code>:
+1. Finally, in order to prevent TypeScript typecheck errors for dependencies, add the following entry to `src/tsconfig.json`:

     <code-example format="json" language="json">

     {
     "compilerOptions": {
     "skipLibCheck": true,
     // &hellip;
     }
     }

     </code-example>

 With that, you can now run `npm start` and have the application built and served.
 Once built, the application will be automatically opened in a new browser tab and it will be automatically reloaded when you make changes to the source code.

 <a id="seed"></a>

 ## What's in the QuickStart seed?

 The **QuickStart seed** provides a basic QuickStart playground application and other files necessary for local development.
 Consequently, there are many files in the project folder on your machine, most of which you can [learn about later](guide/file-structure).

 <div class="alert is-helpful">